yangzhou6666/ASRProphet/README.md

 L2-ARCTIC dataset used in our experiments can be obtained by requesting in [the original website](https://psi.engr.tamu.edu/l2-arctic-corpus/).
 The dataset consists of utterances from various accented speakers.
 We use 12 non-native speakers of English whose first languages (L1s) are Hindi, Korean, Mandarin, Spanish, Arabic and Vietnamese.

-At the current stage (for better sharing within the collaborators), we upload the dataset to Google Drive.
+At the current stage (for better sharing), we upload the dataset to Google Drive.
 The dataset can be download using a command:

 Prepare l2arctic dataset
 ```